-Table~\ref{tab:results-localization} summaries the results of the 10 teams in the fovea localization task on both online and onsite sets.
-From the table, we can see that on the online set, the first 3 teams are MAI, VUNO EYE TEAM, and Pami-G with the AED of 8.412, 8.727, and 9.457 pixels.
-Compare with VUNO EYE TEAM and Pami-G, the performance of MAI was only statistical significantly different with respect to Pami-G (VUNO EYE TEAM p=0.6356, Pami-G p=0.0003).
-On the onsite set, the first 3 teams with valid scores are MAI, VUNO EYE TEAM, and cheeron with AED of 21.841, 27456, and 28.344 pixels.
-The performance of MAI was not statistical significantly different with respect to VUNO EYE TEAM and cheeron (VUNO EYE TEAM p=0.3764, cheeron p=0.3283).
-The distribution of AED values obtained by the participating teams are represented as boxplots in Fig.\ref{fig:task3-boxes}.
+\textit{Localization of Fovea}.
+Table~\ref{tab:results-localization} summaries the results of the 6 teams in the fovea localization task on the online and onsite sets.
+As can be seen from the table, the effects of the localization models on the onsite set are worse than those on the online set, which may be caused by the overfitting of the models tuned with the online set, or by the different data domains.
+Specifically, on the online set, the first 3 teams are MAI, VUNO EYE TEAM, and cheeron with the AED of 8.412, 8.727, and 10.086 pixels, respectively.
+Compared to VUNO EYE TEAM and cheeron, the performance of MAI is only statistical significantly different with respect to cheeron (VUNO EYE TEAM $p_{value}=0.6356$, cheeron $p_{value}=0.0003$).
+On the onsite set, the first 3 teams are also MAI, VUNO EYE TEAM, and cheeron with AED of 21.841, 27.456, and 28.344 pixels, respectively.
+The performance of MAI is not statistical significantly different compared to VUNO EYE TEAM and cheeron (VUNO EYE TEAM $p_{value}=0.3764$, cheeron $p_{value}=0.3283$).

-Fig.\ref{fig:task3-fovea} shows the fovea localization results of the top 3 teams on the online and onsite sets, respectively.
-In the figure, the first row show the original images, and the second row show the corresponding fovea localization results in the form of cross mark.
-Similarly as Fig.~\ref{fig:task2-edge}, we show the results on the glaucoma and non-glaucoma samples.
-From the figure, it can be seen that the localization results of the top 3 teams on online and onsite sets are near the ground truths on both glaucoma and non-glaucoma samples.
+Fig.~\ref{fig:fovea_loc} shows the fovea localization results of the top 3 teams on the online and onsite sets, respectively.
+In the figure, the first row shows the original images, and the second row shows the corresponding fovea localization results with the cross-marks.
+Similarly, we show the results on the glaucoma and non-glaucoma samples.
+It can be seen that the localization results of the top 3 teams on the online and onsite sets are near the ground-truth for both glaucoma and non-glaucoma samples.